craigmcmeechan/tad-electron-claude/README.md

 3) Build templates
    - “Tad: Sync Builder” to seed `.tad/builder/`
-   - “Tad: Build Templates” to compile pages/components
+   - “Tad: Compile Templates” to compile pages/components
    - Create a space with “tad: Create Template Space”, or use defaults

 4) Open the Canvas to view